 Mercury Containing Thermostats

 Spent mercury containing thermostats are regulated as universal waste.
 These items should be labeled with the Rutgers universal waste label and stored in a secure zip-lock bag.
-These waste materials are picked-up by REHS.
-Use the link below for requesting a pick-up of mercury containing thermostats.
+These waste materials are picked up by REHS.
+Use the link below to request a pick-up of mercury containing thermostats.

 Fluorescent Bulbs and Other Electric Lamps